shaunzlim0123/inkball_game_java/README.md

 ## Features

 - **Interactive Gameplay**: Draw lines to guide balls into their respective holes.
-- **Dynamic Obstacles**: Walls, tiles, and acceleration tiles alter the movement of balls.
+- **Dynamic Components**: Walls, lines, and acceleration tiles alter the movement of balls.
 - **Level Management**: Progress through multiple levels with increasing difficulty.
 - **Scoring System**: Earn points based on performance and remaining time.
 - **Visual Effects**: Smooth animations and rendering of game elements.